NethServer/docs/administrator-manual/en/webtop5.rst

 Configure multiple mailcards for a single user
 ==============================================

-It is possible to configure multiple mailcards (HTML signatures) for each individual user.
+It is possible to configure multiple mailcards (HTML signatures) for each user.

 Access the :menuselection:`Settings --> Mail --> Identities` and create multiple identities: